singerla/automizer-data/README.md

 According to parser's configuration, parsed data will sliced, tagged and separated into two-dimensional tables.

 The Database contains:
-- __Categories:__ Generic nouns to describe the basic contents of your project
+- __Categories:__ Generic nouns to describe the basic structure of your project
 - __Tags:__ Values of a certain category
 - __Sheets:__ Two-dimensional tables and their additional info

 Each __Sheet__ will contain:
 - a collection of rows
 - a collection of columns
-- the two-dimenstional table body
+- the two-dimensional table body
 - a collection of tags
 - a collection of metadata that came along with the sheet